Conformation and training schedules can contribute to this common inflammatory condition affecting the horse's cannon bone.

 Identifying the source of gait abnormalities can be tricky.
 Here’s how you can build your lameness-locating skills.

-New research shows that sedation can mask certain types of lameness.
+Research shows that sedation can mask certain types of lameness.

 Trauma to the underside of the hoof is a common cause of lameness.
 Here’s how you can help your horse stay sound.